 One of the 20th-century’s greatest literary voices — I can’t remember off the top of my head whether it was Flannery O’Connor or Stevie Nicks — once wrote that there’s nothing cheaper than free.
-This may be true in theory, but puppies are not theoretical.
+This statement may be true in theory, but puppies are not theoretical.
 They are living, breathing creatures who will depend on you for everything, from food and shelter to love and exercise.
 If you’ve come here today asking, “Where can I get free puppies?” and are looking for definite answers about getting free puppies, you’re out of luck.
-You will get some vague ones, along with some useful alternatives, to be sure.
+You will surely get some vague ones, along with some useful alternatives.

 Why would we deny you certainties when it comes to free puppies?
-The simple fact is that, while it is possible to locate and bring home free puppies that cost you nothing upfront — there are always costs associated with pet ownership.
+The answer is simple.
+Yes, it is possible to locate and bring home free puppies that cost you nothing upfront.
+But there are always costs associated with pet ownership.
 Whether the friend you seek is a cute puppy, lizard, fish, or dwarf hamster, any pet you adopt has needs and providing for them always incurs costs, both financial and otherwise.
 For puppy ownership, you can expect to lay out money on:

-There are other costs, some of which are not strictly financial in nature, tied to adopting a new puppy.
+There are other costs tied to adopting a new puppy that aren’t strictly financial.
 These include investing the time, effort, and patience required for:

 First, we should investigate what motivates people to go in search of free puppies.
 Is it the initial investment that drives people to inquire about free puppies or cheap puppies or low-cost puppy adoptions?
 Is it the assumption that getting a dog involves a major one-time price tag that can potentially run into hundreds, even thousands of dollars?

 The popular or highly visible dog breeds that we see participating in televised dog shows, commercials, television, or movies drive these notions.
-This is reinforced by the strange notion that purebred dogs are somehow superior to mixed breeds, mutts, dogs with previous owners, shelter or rescue dogs, or the idea that adopting a puppy is a better or more authentic experience than an adult or senior dog.
+This is reinforced by the strange idea that purebred dogs are somehow superior to mixed breeds, mutts, dogs with previous owners, shelter or rescue dogs.
+And then there’s the idea that adopting a puppy is a better or more authentic experience than bringing home an adult or senior dog.
 None of these assumptions are quantifiably or objectively true.

 Even if you do acquire free puppies, raising live creatures involves substantive investments.
 Caring and feeding any dog requires money.
 There are also significant costs in terms of your time, energy, and patience.
-From a strictly financial perspective, an article by the American Kennel Club details the efforts of two veterinary students from the University of Pennsylvania, Kelly Giffear and Brittany Scott, to determine the real costs of dog ownership.
+From a strictly financial perspective, an article by the American Kennel Club details the two veterinary students’ efforts, Kelly Giffear and Brittany Scott of the University of Pennsylvania, to determine the real costs of dog ownership.